 Students registered for courses that total fewer than 12 credit hours per quarter are considered to have a partial course load.
 Prior authorization from the College Dean is required before students can begin a quarter with a part-time course load.
 In such circumstances, tuition is charged on a per credit hour basis.
-The rate for each quarter hour is calculated based on the current quarterly full-time tuition divided by 12 credit hours.
+The rate for each quarter hour is calculated based on the current quarterly full-time tuition divided by the standard credit hours of the program the student is enrolled in for the respective quarter enrolled.
 The per-credit hourly rate is multiplied by the enrolled credit hours to equal the tuition charge for the quarter.

-Students desiring to register for more than the prescribed course load in a given quarter are considered to have registered for a course overload.
-These students must receive prior approval from the College Dean before starting the quarter.
-In addition to full tuition, tuition will be charged for each additional credit hour above the prescribed course load on the following basis:
+Students registered for more courses than the prescribed schedule in a given quarter are considered registered for a course overload.
+Students must receive prior approval from the College Dean.
+Tuition is billed for the additional courses as follows:

-The Accounts Receivables Office within Student Financial Services will follow up with students to collect past due accounts.
+The Student Accounts department within the Office of Student Financial Services will follow up with students to collect past due accounts.
 The overall goal is to encourage all students to pay their balance on time so that they are not faced with the consequences as outlined below.

 Consequences of past due accounts can include any and all of the items listed below:

 Note: A student may be exempt from payment deadlines and permitted to continue in school without risk of suspension.
-However, students must notify the Office of Student Financial Services of any and all circumstances that may necessitate an exception to the payment deadlines.
+However, students must notify Student Accounts of any, and all circumstances that may necessitate an exception to the payment deadlines.
 Exceptions to this policy may be made for the following reasons: